suaramaryam-cell/AWS-CSV-Data-Pipeline/README.md

   - S3 Bucket
 - AWS Glue Studio
 - IAM
+- Lambda

 ### Steps
 1. Upload your CSV file into an S3 bucket
 2. Open **AWS Glue Studio**.
-3. Create a new job and paste the script provided in this repo.
+3. Create a new job and paste the script provided in AWS Lambda
 4. Update the S3 path in the script to match your bucket.
 5. Assign an IAM role with S3 + Glue permissions.
 6. Run the job and check output in s3.